-Although the period from 1920 until the stock market crash of October 1929 was one of great monetary and material growth, Pennsylvania experienced declines in three established sectors: coal, agriculture, and textiles.
+Although the period from 1920 until the stock market crash of October 1929 was one of great monetary and material growth, Pennsylvania experienced temporary declines during these years in three basic economic sectors: coal, agriculture, and textiles.
 Bituminous coal and agriculture yielded to strong competition from states to the west, and the textiles industry lost ground to factories in southern states.
 Some of this was geographically inevitable as the nation expanded.
 Pennsylvania's infant auto industry, however, lost out to Michigan largely due to the daring and initiative of such innovators as Henry Ford.

-Lumber, Petroleum, Natural Gas, and Coal-Pennsylvania has exercised leadership in the extractive industries of lumber, petroleum, natural gas, and coal.
+Lumber, Petroleum, Natural Gas, and Coal - Pennsylvania has exercised leadership in the extractive industries of lumber, petroleum, natural gas, and coal.
 Many of the natural stands of timber were exhausted before conservation concepts were recognized.
 In the 1860s the state led the nation in lumber production, but by 1900 it had dropped to fourth.
 During that period, Williamsport's log boom on the Susquehanna had been the world's largest lumber pile.
 Twentieth-century timber conservation planning owes much to Gifford Pinchot, the nation's first professional forester.
-Actual replanting of trees and the state's purchase of land that had been denuded by private lumber enterprisers were programs initiated in the late 1930s and post-World War II periods.
+Actual replanting of trees and the state's purchase of land that had been denuded by private lumber enterprisers were programs initiated in the late 1930s and the post-World War II periods.

 Following the discovery of oil near Titusville in 1859, the production and marketing of Pennsylvania oil grew.
-The oilproducing counties extended from Tioga west to Crawford and south to the West Virginia line.
-By 1891 Warren, Venango and McKean Counties established leadership in production.
-Once practical methods of transmitting and burning natural gas were developed.
-Pennsylvania became a leading producer in that area, also.
-John D. Rockefeller's Standard Oil Company was always foremost in the refining and marketing of petroleum.
-The early lead Pennsylvania had achieved in oil made the Keystone State the natural battleground for competing investors.
+The oil-producing counties extended from Tioga west to Crawford and south to the West Virginia line.
+By 1891 Warren, Venango, and McKean counties established leadership in production.
+Once practical methods of transmitting and burning natural gas were developed, Pennsylvania also became a leading producer in that area.
+John D. Rockefeller's Standard Oil Company was always foremost in the refining and marketing petroleum.
+The early lead Pennsylvania achieved in oil made the Keystone State the natural battleground for competing investors.
 Rockefeller founded Standard Oil in 1868 and, as a result of a freight price rebate deal with the New York Central Railroad, it grew to be the world's largest refinery by 1870.
-To overwhelm Pennsylvania's small, independent refiners, he engaged in secret agreements with such powerful interests as the Pennsylvania Railroad.
+To overwhelm Pennsylvania's small independent refiners, he engaged in secret agreements with such powerful interests as the Pennsylvania Railroad.
 He allowed the independent refiners to survive - they finally merged into the Pure Oil Company just before 1900 - as long as they did not undersell Standard Oil.
-The corporate organization of refiners in Pennsylvania before 1900 is one reason the state long continued to be a leading refining area even though the raw petroleum is now almost entirely imported.
-Natural gas, more dangerous to harness for industrial or household use than oil, was also used extensively as soon ways to convey it were developed.
+The corporate organizing of refiners in Pennsylvania before 1900 is one reason the state would long continue to be a leading refining area even though the crude oil had to be almost entirely imported.
+Natural gas, more dangerous to harness for industrial or household use than oil, was also used extensively as soon as ways to transmit it were developed.
 The plate glass industry got a major boost because gas ignition could so rapidly produce the high temperatures the glass process needed.
-But in a few decades the great abundance of gas subsided.
+But in a few years the great abundance of gas subsided.